hitesh22rana/Phone-Number-Details/README.md

 3) Now run the script Be sure that the number you add is valid
 4) It will give the service provider detail of the number with which this number was originated

+Test-run

+input number in valid format for e.g. (for indian user) +91[your 10-digit number] country code should be mention in the input

 for e.g.

 You purchased a number from the service provider let it be x and then you change the service provider to y